 5.1 The CPO holds the highest procurement accreditation in the Bank and controls the accreditation process for all Staff undertaking procurement-related activities.
-Thus, the CPO Bank Procedure, "Procurement in IPF and Other Operational Procurement Matters"

-holds full accreditation in general procurement activities.
+Thus, the CPO holds full accreditation in general procurement activities.
 OPSVP determines the need for any training and testing of the CPO in procurement-related matters.